Interferon Beta-1b (Injection)

 Warnings While Using This Medicine:

-- Using this medicine while you are pregnant may cause you to have a miscarriage.
-It is not safe to take this medicine during pregnancy.
-It could harm an unborn baby.
+- It is not safe to take this medicine during pregnancy.
+It could cause you to have a miscarriage.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, anemia, bleeding problems, depression, epilepsy or seizures (convulsions), or thyroid problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, bleeding problems, congestive heart failure, depression, seizures, any type of infection, or a history of thyroid problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.